EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/843c574f-5a92-4e3f-a807-155dd20f3162" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to the windows powershell and type in ping linux private ip address and -t example ping 10.0.0.5 -t the -t flag just makes the ping to go on forever until it is stopped by a firewall or the user stops it
+Go back to the Windows PowerShell and type in: ping <Linux private IP address> -t
+example: ping 10.0.0.5 -t
+The -t flag makes the ping continue indefinitely until it is either stopped by a firewall or manually interrupted by the user.
 </p>
 <br />